LMPRC 2025

-The LMP Research Conference and Product Show (LMPRC) 2025
+The LMP Research Conference (LMPRC) 2025

 A day where we celebrate and share the research conducted in the Department of Laboratory Medicine and Pathobiology.